ThivagarK/LLMFASTAPI/README.md

 # LLMFASTAPI
-Python API to control access to an LLM model
+Python API to control access to an LLM model or AI model.